-As we walked across the tram lines and busy roads, the crowds bustled around us.
+As we crossed the tram lines and busy roads, the crowds bustled around us.
 We were in the heart of the city, surrounded by a vibrant mix of tourists and locals.

-We stopped at a pedestrian light and I was suddenly taken aback.
-An elderly lady beside me was talking and for a moment I could have sworn my own Oma was right there with me.
-The voice was so familiar it tricked my mind into thinking she was there too.
+We stopped at a pedestrian light, and I was suddenly taken aback.
+An elderly lady beside me was talking, and for a moment I could have sworn my own Oma was right there with me.
+The voice was so familiar that it tricked my mind into thinking she was there, too.

 As I caught snippets of conversations from passing strangers, I heard familiar accents that sounded like home.
 Accents I usually only heard at family gatherings.

-I felt at home in a place I’d never been before.
+I felt at home in a place I’d never been.

-As I walked the bustling streets, I was stunned at how many men looked like my uncles.
-I’d never really thought of them as looking “Dutch” but it turns out they do.
-On more than one occasion I took a second glance at a stranger, shocked at how much they looked like relatives.
+As we continued through the streets, I was stunned at how many men looked like my uncles.
+I’d never really thought of them as looking “Dutch”, but it turns out they do.
+On more than one occasion, I took a second glance at a stranger, shocked at how much they looked like relatives.

 Amsterdam had found a place in our hearts long before we arrived.

-For our final stop we found the home his Oma lived in during WWII.
+For our final stop, we found the home his Oma lived in during World War Two.
 This was a place he’d heard of many times.
 A story that can’t easily be forgotten.

 In 1944, the final year of WWII, Holland was struck by the harshest winter for decades.
-The extreme cold that froze canals and prevented barges to transport food to Western Holland, the Nazis had blocked rail transportation.
+The extreme cold froze canals and prevented barges from transporting food to Western Holland, and the Nazis had blocked rail transportation.
 This combination created a famine known as Hongerwinter ("Hunger winter” in Dutch).
-It is estimated that up to 22,000 people died of starvation over that winter.
+It is estimated that up to 22,000 people died of starvation that year.

-I don’t consider myself sentimental but it was impossible ignore the deja vu we felt in Amsterdam.
-Whether it the Febo windows which my sister had raved about or a more poignant location from decades before we felt we’d been here before.
+I don’t consider myself sentimental, but it was impossible to ignore the deja vu we felt in Amsterdam.
+Whether it was the Febo windows which my sister had raved about or a more poignant location from decades before, we felt we’d been there before.
 I was experiencing a new city through three generations of memories.

 Nicole Williams is a New Zealander currently travelling the world for five months with her husband, Luke.
 Nicole quit the real-world to get travel "out of her system" but found it's had the opposite effect.
 You can see more from her at https://medium.com/@envycollect